Skip to main content

 family: IPv4

-If a cluster is shared by multiple tenants where each tenant uses a separate namespace, the platform can use CiliumNetworkPolicy to restrict tenant business Pods to communicate only within the same namespace:
+When a cluster is shared by multiple tenants, if each tenant uses one namespace, the platform can use CiliumNetworkPolicy to restrict tenant Pods to communicate only within the same namespace:

 apiVersion: cilium.io/v2